zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

     ...
 ```

-In the final step of the pipeline, the new Model Version is promoted to the Production stage if a quality control check is passed (accuracy is above a threshold).
+In the final step of the pipeline, the new Model Version is promoted to the production stage if a quality control check is passed (accuracy is above a threshold).

 ```python
 from zenml import get_step_context, step, pipeline